-Here’s Hat Tips & Head-Scratchers from the Ravens catastrophe.
+Here’s Hat tips & head-scratchers from the loss to the Ravens.